bankjaneo/XivMitmDocker/readme.md

 #### Q: How to check my iptables rules?

-A: Run this command as root or with sudo to see them.
+A: Run these commands as root or with sudo to see them.
+However, if you use old version of Linux distro like Ubuntu 20.04, rules may not show up with these commands.

 * **PREROUTING** `iptables -t nat -L PREROUTING -n -v`
 * **POSTROUTING** `iptables -t nat -L POSTROUTING -n -v`